mikekinsman/Powerful-Devs-Hack-Together/OFFICIAL_RULES.md

 Pending confirmation of eligibility, potential prize winners will be selected by Microsoft or their Agent or a qualified judging panel from among all eligible entries received based on the following judging criteria:

 - 20% - Innovation
-- 20% - Impact
+- 20% - Real-World Impact
-- 20% - Usability
-- 20% - Solution Quality
+- 20% - Technical Usability & Solution Quality
-- 20% - Alignment with hackathon category (Best in Integrations, Best in Automation, Best in Agents etc.)
+- 40% - Alignment with hackathon category (Best in Integrations, Best in Automation, Best in Agents etc.)

 Winners will be selected within fourteen (14) business days following the Entry Period from among all eligible entries received.
 In the event of a tie between any eligible entries, an additional judge will break the tie based on the judging criteria described above.
 The decisions of the judges are final and binding.
 If we do not receive enough entries meeting the entry requirements, we may, at our discretion, select fewer winners than the number of Contest Prizes described below.
 If the winner is a Team, the Prize will be awarded to the Team Leader, who will be responsible for distributing it among the rest of the Team Members.